Energy Advice

 Switching by phone

 If you’d prefer to switch by phone, for example you may want to use Uswitch and also look at the Ofgem website for other accredited switching companies.
-Have your energy bills to hand and after a 10 minute call their energy advisers will find the best tariff for you.
+Have your energy bills to hand and after a 10 minute call their energy advisors will find the best tariff for you.
 They also factor in Warm Home Discount and the kind of service you’ll get from providers so please ask so you can make an informed decision.
 You can contact them directly on 0800 6888 557 to find out more (0800 numbers are now free from all UK mobiles on all networks) or go to the Uswitch website.

 Things you might want to check when switching: